DLaxV-Community-Projects-Hub/Open-Shot-Clock/README.md

 # Open Shot Clock

-Open Shot Clock is an Open Source and DIY Project aiming for minimizing the berries of entry for shot-clock-aided sports like Boxlacrosse and Sixes and maximizing the pure sports experience.
+Open Shot Clock is an Open Source and DIY Project aiming for minimizing the barriers of entry for shot-clock-aided sports like Boxlacrosse and Sixes and maximizing the pure sports experience.

 ## What´s Included?